alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Added missing variable in the CPE for automaticOutputVariables
 -   Check for CurrencyConversion returning null values before committing any changes
 -   Fix filtering on Date and Datetime column types
+-   Keep Checkbox selection instead of Radio Button when table size is 1 and Single Row Selection is not activated

 ## 07/18/21 -  Eric Smith -    Version 3.3.0
 **Updates:**